Lekooa/phonegap-estimotebeacons/README.md

 secure monitoring | NOT TESTED | NOT TESTED discovery | NOT WORKING | OK

-The ranging technology in 1.0.1 version works with a `beaconRegion()` and not a `beaconSecureRegion()` object.
-The ranging shows both non secure and secure beacons.
+The ranging technology in 1.0.1 version works with an empty `beaconRegion()` object and not a `beaconSecureRegion()` object.
+The ranging shows both non secure and secure beacons in this case.
 See https://github.com/Estimote/Android-SDK/issues/211.

 ## About the Cordova plug-in Estimote